jimmywyatt/SQLStyleGuide/README.md

 ### Commenting

 * Do - Leave a comment at the bottom of the Stored Procedure with example execution values
-* Why - When testing or updating an sp having example example values can make it alot easier
+* Why - When testing or updating an sp having example values can make it alot easier

 ```SQL
 Select